nightroman/FarNet/Drawer/README.md

     Valid colors: Black, DarkBlue, DarkGreen, DarkCyan, DarkRed, DarkMagenta, DarkYellow, Gray, DarkGray, Blue, Green, Cyan, Red, Magenta, Yellow, White.

-    If `Colorer` exists then `Current word` does not use the settings.
+    With the plugin FarColorer `Current word` does not use the settings.
-    It uses yellow background and mostly preserves original `Colorer` foreground.
+    It uses yellow background and mostly preserves original foreground.